zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 where \\(\bm{L}(\bm{x}, \bm{v})\\) is the amount of radiance at the position \\(\bm{x}\\) in the direction \\(\bm{v}\\), and \\(f\\) denotes the [phase function](http://www.pbr-book.org/3ed-2018/Volume_Scattering/Phase_Functions.html) which additionally depends on the light direction \\(\bm{l} \in \bm{S}^2\\).
 In the case of asymmetric scattering, the collision coefficients (cross sections) may be direction-dependent as well.
 The domain of integration is typically finite, ending either at the closest surface, or at the point where the ray exits the volume; we will refer to it as \\(\bm{y\_{vol}}\\).

 We can evaluate the outer integral using one of the [Monte Carlo](http://www.pbr-book.org/3ed-2018/Monte_Carlo_Integration.html) methods.
 The first step is to split the integrand in two parts: the part we can evaluate analytically, and the part that has to be integrated numerically.
-We can group the product of transmittance and the scattering coefficient together, and leave the inner integral as the "numerical" term:
+We can group the product of transmittance and the scattering coefficient together, and leave the inner integral as the "numerical" term \\(\bm{L_s}\\):

 $$ \tag{16} \bm{L}(\bm{x}, \bm{v})
     = \int\_{\bm{x}}^{\bm{y\_{vol}}} \bm{T}(\bm{x}, \bm{u}) \bm{\mu_s}(\bm{u}) \bm{L_s}(\bm{u}, \bm{v}) du.